Diagnostic Wax-Up Fabrication: Pre-Restorative Treatment and Ortho

 - Pre-and/or post-implant placement

-If the only treatment planned is restorative dentistry completed in one phase or multiple phases over a specific period, an ideal DWU should be completed on all the teeth involved in treatment.
-You need to determine the type of wax-up you will prescribe, either additive only or subtractive stone followed by the addition of wax.
-The details associated with determining the appropriate technique when making this decision will be covered in a subsequent article.
+If the only treatment planned is restorative dentistry completed in one or multiple phases over a specific period, an ideal DWU should be completed on all the teeth involved.
+You’ll need to figure out the type of wax-up you’ll need to prescribe, either additive only or subtractive stone, followed by the addition of wax.
+I’ll be sure to explain the details associated with deciding the appropriate technique when making this decision in a subsequent article.

 If a wax-up is prescribed pre-orthodontic treatment, there are two options to consider.

-The technician would utilize an additive-only technique if the restorative dentist has planned interim direct-bonded restorations.
-A copyplast stent or silicone matrix can be made from the wax-up to act as a mold for the restorative dentist when bonding composite to the teeth.
+If the restorative dentist has planned interim direct-bonded restorations, the technician would utilize an additive-only technique.
+A copyplast stent or silicone matrix can be made from the wax-up to act as a mold for the restorative dentist when composites are bonded to the teeth.
 If existing crowns need to be removed or teeth prepared for structural reasons, provisional restorations should be fabricated using the stent and cemented with permanent cement.

 Establishing the ideal tooth form before orthodontic treatment allows the orthodontist to level CEJs and incisal edges and close interdental spaces more efficiently.

-The reason for doing a combination set-up and wax-up is to help the technician and orthodontist visualize an orthodontic outcome that includes tooth morphology and alignment/position changes prior to beginning treatment.
+A combination set-up and wax-up helps the technician and orthodontist visualize an orthodontic outcome that includes tooth morphology and alignment/position changes before beginning treatment.
 This approach is best suited for cases requiring minor changes in tooth form.

 In more complex cases where significant tooth movement is required, or greater tooth form changes are needed to restore ideal tooth proportions, a DWU is recommended after initial movement of the teeth, but before completion of orthodontic treatment.

-The brackets may be removed to achieve a more accurate impression for the cast used to make the DWU.
+The brackets may be removed to achieve a more accurate impression of the cast used to make the DWU.
 The DWU is completed, establishing ideal tooth morphology.
-A silicone index is made from the DWU and used by the restorative dentist as a mold to bond composite resin.
+The restorative dentist makes a silicone index from the DWU and uses it as a mold to bond composite resin.

-The bonded composite resin restoration(s) may be interim or definitive in nature.
+The bonded composite resin restoration(s) may be interim or definitive.
 The orthodontist then completes the final alignment and leveling of the restored teeth.

 A diagnostic wax-up may be completed post-orthodontic treatment if restorative treatment is planned.
 The wax-up would follow the same protocols as in pre-restorative treatment.

-The next article in the series will continue discussing timing of the completion of the diagnostic wax-up when periodontal and implant procedures will be performed.
+The following article in the series will continue discussing the timing of the completion of the diagnostic wax-up when periodontal and implant procedures will be performed.